 Content – All abstracts must be written in English and should be relevant to the Conference Scientific Topics.
 Abstracts should contain the specific goals of the study, the methods used and a summary of the results.
 The Abstract title should clearly define the work discussed.
 Authors should refrain from using abbreviations in the title.

 Length of Abstracts – Abstracts should be no more than 250 words and must be submitted through the authors’ portal in the required format.
 (The 250 word limit does not include the title, author or affiliation information).

-Acceptance – The Scientific Committee will review all abstracts submitted and notice for acceptance will be sent to the corresponding author within 3 weeks (from the time of submission) and before November 2020.
+Acceptance – The Scientific Committee will review all abstracts submitted and notice for acceptance will be sent to the corresponding author within 3 weeks (from the time of submission).
 Authors of accepted Abstracts will receive an ID by email which will be referenced in all future correspondence of the Authors with the Conference.
 Only the authors of accepted abstracts will be allowed to submit manuscripts to the Conference Proceedings.